Cloud Server: deployment and security

 The Management Console looks like this:

-Here you can see the idle sessions started in stock (see Process Pool Size in the Vertec.ini file) as well as all currently logged in clients.
+Here you can see the idle sessions started from stock (see Process Pool Size in the Vertec.ini file) as well as all up-to-date logged-in clients.

 The Management Console provides the following options: